 While we love the idea of making our own mulch out of the felled limbs and branches all around us, we just don’t have the time to spend it all making a little mulch.
 So keep that in mind, that with small mulchers, you’ll be doing a lot of feeding to get enough mulch to cover a garden, especially in the first year.

 PRO to owning a mulcher or wood chipper and doing it yourself is that it’s a nice way to keep a yard cleaned up while recycling that debris into productive garden mulch.

 CON to doing it yourself, is that it’s a lot of work for a little mulch, AND, it’s a big machine that you’ll need to have a place to store out of the weather.

-We could buy a best-selling mid-range mulcher for around $300, and that’s almost an even deal for the truckloads we needed if we’d paid for it.
-But remember, we needed more the first year, after that you can just add it as you go.
-So a low-end mulcher for around $100, might be anough and it would pretty much pay for itself in one truckload of savings.
+We could buy a best-selling mid-range mulcher for around $600, and that’s almost an even deal for the truckloads we needed if we’d paid for it.
+But remember, we needed more the first year, after that you can just add more to it as you go, so each year you need less.

-Or, we could buy a mid-range wood chip/leaf mulcher for around $1,000.
+Or, we could buy a mid-to upper range wood chip/leaf mulcher for around $1,000.